#GlobalLogisticsAdvice

 What happens if you provide incorrect information or documentation?

 If you, as the shipper, don’t provide all the right information and documents, or give incomplete or incorrect data on Commercial Invoices or Waybills, the best case is that your shipping provider will notice the missing data and pause your shipment in order to alert you.
-Obviously, this delays your delivery.
+This will delay your delivery.

 On the other hand, if the shipping company doesn’t spot your missing information, your shipment may be held by Customs authorities until all the correct information and documentation are provided.
-Unfortunately, you may be charged for the storage until the Customs Clearance process is completed.
-Either way, your end customer (the receiver) will experience delays to receiving their goods, will possibly face additional delivery costs, and will feel frustrated both with you and the shipping company.
-And that’s something we’d all like to avoid!
+You may also be charged storage fees until the customs clearance process is completed.
+Either way, your end customer, or receiver, will experience delays in getting their goods, may face extra delivery costs, and could become frustrated with both you and the shipping company.
+That’s something everyone wants to avoid.

 The most important information is the most basic